kimlindner/Type2DiabetesDetection_ML_Project/README.md

 We have created a special file [final_test.py](final_test.py) for this mini test set.
 You can evaluate all of our models on the mini test set using this file.
 For training, evaluating, or transfer learning on different datasets and different settings, please refer to [main.py](main.py) and [core.py](core.py).

 ## Instructions
 Please refer to the notebooks listed below.
-Simply run each notebook, final result as well as intermediate results will be found.
+Each notebook shows the final result as well as intermediate results.
 ### 1. Preprocessing
 [EDA_and_Preprocessing.ipynb](EDA_and_Preprocessing.ipynb)
 ### 2. Models